CryptozombiesHQ/cryptozombie-lessons/en/1/03-datatypes.md

 The `u8` data type is a 8-bit unsigned integer, meaning **its value must be non-negative**.

 > Note: You can declare unsigned integer types with more bits — `u16`, `u32`, `u64` etc..
-But in this case you want to simply use `u8` because we want to store in it a small number representing the number of digits of the zombie dna.
+But in this case you want to simply use `u8` because we want to store in it a small number representing the number of digits of the zombie DNA.

 There are also a couple integer data type for signed integers such as `i8`, `i16`, `i32`, etc..